craigvear/Seven_Pleasures_of_Pris/README.md

 2) dataset records of previous live improvisations
 3) statistical correlations using multi-level perceptual neural-networks

 These are then controlled by an affect module that responds to the dynamics of the live improvisation and manipulates a gate system that recombines these streams into a final data flow.
 It is this that is used to drive the wheels of the physical bot and trigger the sounds.
+The affect module, containging routing and smoothing, are the two most important methods in this whole system.
+It is important that all the other elements are built using data and symbolic algorithms from inside the embodied relationship of musicking.
+But these methods are the core of what I understand it is to do musicking:
+1) listening
+2) having my own train-of-thought
+3) being surprised and maybe doing something with that
+4) being surprising

 credits
 released December 2, 2019